Police: Florida Woman Punched Boyfriend For Kissing Her Mom

-A Florida woman has been jailed, after police in Hernando County say she assaulted her former boyfriend.
+A Florida woman has been jailed after police in Hernando County say she assaulted her former boyfriend.
 Palm Beach Post reports that 19-year-old Breauna Bolton faces charges after the bizarre incident, which also involved her own mother.

 Police responded to a residence on Tuesday to find that an unnamed man had been injured in an apparent assault.
-It was at the scene of the incident that the 19-year-old Florida woman came clean, quickly, about what happened.
-She reportedly told authorities that the injured man was her former boyfriend, and they had only recently ended their relationship, after dating for nearly two years.
+It was at the scene of the incident that the 19-year-old Florida woman came clean quickly about what happened.
+She reportedly told authorities that the injured man was her former boyfriend, and they had only recently ended their relationship after dating for nearly two years.
 She claimed that she witnessed, through a window, her own mother sitting on the man’s lap while kissing him.

 Florida woman allegedly stabs boyfriend after he refuses to buy her a birthday gift https://t.co/5VXrs8DMDC